apache/nuttx/configs/README.txt

 		CONFIG_P14201_FRAMEBUFFER - If defined, accesses will be performed using an in-memory copy of the OLEDs GDDRAM.
 This cost of this buffer is 128 * 96 / 2 = 6Kb.
-If this is defined, then the driver will be fully functioned.
+If this is defined, then the driver will be fully functional.
 If not, then it will have the following
 		  limitations:
 		  - Reading graphics memory cannot be supported, and
 		  - All pixel writes must be aligned to byte boundaries.
+		  The latter limitation effectively reduces the 128x96 disply to 64x96.

 	ENC28J60 Ethernet Driver Configuration Settings:
 		CONFIG_NET_ENC28J60 - Enabled ENC28J60 support